 I was reading an article in Variety Magazine called “Graying Auds Help Seed the Specialty Biz.”
-It talks about how movie distributors has been actively promoting films for those of us over 50.
+It talks about how movie distributors have been actively promoting films for over 50 movie viewers

-There’s been an increase in films targeted to the over 50 crowd in recent years including “Woman in Gold,” “Rickie and the Flash,” “Mr. Holmes” and “Grandma.”
-The number of ticket sales at movie theaters has decreased for younger audiences because they’re now watching films, TV shows and other entertainment on their phones.
-However, the over 50 crowd is still stepping out to watch films at movie theaters.
+There’s been an increase in films targeted to the over 50 movie viewers in recent years including “Woman in Gold,” “Rickie and the Flash,” “Mr. Holmes” and “Grandma.”
+The number of ticket sales at movie theaters has decreased for younger audiences because they’re now watching films, TV shows, and other entertainment on their phones.
+However, movie viewers over 50 are still stepping out to watch films at movie theaters.

 “These people are in the habit of going to the movies,” says Jack Foley, who is the distribution chief at Bleeker Street.
 Foley’s company released the film “I’ll See You in My Dreams,” starring Blythe Danner as a widow who rebels against the constraints of being a senior citizen.
 It was a niche hit.

 Independent films like “Dope” and “Me and Earl and the Dying Girl,” that cater to younger audiences, and were thought to have blockbuster potential, are bombing out.
 With titles like that, it’s no wonder.
-The number of younger audience members attending movie theaters has decreased while ticket sales for those of us over 50 have increased.
+The number of younger audience members attending movie theaters has decreased while ticket sales for over 50 movie viewers have increased.